-STUDENT DEVELOPMENT OVERVIEW
+STUDENT SUCCESS OVERVIEW

 We are committed to providing educational experiences which complement our curriculum and faculty instruction.
-Freedom of inquiry also applies to student development by providing opportunities for a student to affirm God's leadership in their life as well as the stewardship of His gifting and abilities at work in and through them.
+Freedom of inquiry also applies to student success by providing opportunities for a student to affirm God's leadership in their life as well as the stewardship of His gifting and abilities at work in and through them.
 Student development activities are intended to contribute to a student's personal growth and support institutional level education outcomes for graduated students.
-This integral component of SBIC's educational mission through the student development Care Connection structure and support services are explained in SBIC's Student Development Handbook.

 Spiritual life and ministry formation naturally play an indispensable role.
-Both are facilitated by the dedicated Coordinator which oversees these areas.
+Both are facilitated by the dedicated staff which oversees these areas.
 Regular campus chapel services challenge students (and all members of the campus community) to prioritize their personal spiritual growth and build qualities of Christian character into their personal lives characterizing servant leadership.
-Through regular ministry experiences under the Servant Leadership Education Development (SLED) course assignments, students are challenged to develop ministry and vocational skills competencies that complement learning in the classroom.
-SLED requirements are facilitated within each course that included the documentation expectations and student responsibilities are outlined in each syllabus.
+Through regular ministry experiences under the Servant Leadership Education Development (SLED) requirements, students are challenged to develop ministry and vocational skills competencies that complement learning in and out of the classroom.
+SLED requirements are facilitated through the MEH Center and within each course which includes ministry verification document submission and student course assignments as outlined in each syllabus.